Initialize With npm init

 Exploring your JS dependencies locally is a great way to learn and experiment.
 Here’s how to load a dependency from your /node_modules directory into the Node REPL. $ node > cn = require('classnames') > cn("always", { never: false, sometimes: true }) 'always sometimes'

 Absolute imports are an essential developer experience feature for me in any JavaScript application.
-In this post, I’ll explain what they are and why they matter. ...
+In this post, I’ll explain what they are, how to use them, and why they matter. ...

 Today in “Let JavaScript Surprise You”: let array = [1, 20, 11, 10, 7, 17, 2]; console.log(array.sort()); > [1, 10, 11, 17, 2, 20, 7] 😳 The numbers are not sorted as we might expect.
 What’s going on here?
 From Mozilla’s docs: The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
 Now this sorting makes sense!
 Luckily, sort accepts a function, so here’s the sorting we intended: const sortNumbers = (first, second) => first - second console.log(array.sort(sortNumbers)) > [1, 2, 7, 10, 11, 17, 20]